 The business has to be registered as a proprietorship, partnership, private limited company or a public limited company.

 FSSAI has an automated Food Imports Clearance System (FICS).
 An importer may file the required compliances under FICS or for custom clearance on his own or he may hire a Custom Handling Agent (CHA) for the same.

-After the consignment containing imported food product arrives in India, it has to undergo following stages for clearance enabling it to be sold in Indian market.
+After the consignment containing imported food product arrives in India, it has to undergo the following stages for clearance enabling it to be sold in the Indian market.

 The importer / CHA after generation of Bill of Entry and examination order shall make an application for No objection certificate or Provisional NOC to Food Import clearance system (FICS) of FSSAI.
 The preliminary documents required to make such an application is as under:

 The authorized officer of FSSAI shall verify each and every document submitted by the importer and may ask for any clarification if required.
-If, after due verification and scrutiny the documents are found to be in order, the authorize officer raises a demand for the requisite fee as per number of samples applied for clearance.
+If, after due verification and scrutiny the documents are found to be in order, the authorized officer raises demand for the requisite fee as per the number of samples applied for clearance.